 The power island will use natural gas as the primary fuel.
-Diesel oil will act as the secondary fuel in case of disruption in supply of natural gas.
+Diesel oil will act as the secondary fuel in case of disruption in the supply of natural gas.
 The Dubai Supply Authority (DUSUP) will supply the required fuel to the power plant.
 A service corridor will be built along the southern length of the site to supply natural gas and diesel to each power island.

-The power station will have four fuel storage tankers with a capacity equivalent to operating the P1 station for ten days.
+The Dubai power station will have four fuel storage tankers with a capacity equivalent to operating the P1 station for ten days.
 P1 will integrate a gas buffer system that enables the automatic changeover of fuel.